Benefits of switching to a hybrid cloud infrastructure

 Operating a hybrid cloud means you will have to keep track of multiple vendors and platforms and manage them between two computing environments.

-This is, of course, doable.
-You will simply need to have clear workflows and processes and a solid team of managers and administrators to coordinate vendors and services and make sure nothing falls through the cracks.
+You will need to have clear workflows and processes and a solid team of managers and administrators to coordinate vendors and services and make sure nothing falls through the cracks.

 Lack of visibility